winston/Conference_Planning_Playbook/README.md

 These are additional avenues to mingle and network with folks visiting from overseas.

-> RDRC Pick: Usually, I plan a workshop for the day before the conference, i.e. RubyMotion (2015) and React (2016).
+> RDRC Pick: Usually, I plan a workshop for the day before the conference, i.e. RubyMotion (2015) and React (2016),
-> And other community events on the day after the conference, i.e. RailsGirls or Open Source Breakfast Hack.
+> and other community events on the day after the conference, i.e. RailsGirls or Open Source Breakfast Hack.
 >
 > In 2016, I even organised a 1/2 Day tour for speakers and friends, with a real tour guide!